Project: Bringing awareness to the lack of opportunity students with disabilities have to attend college.

 Project: I am working to further disability inclusion in the media (TV shows, movies, advertisements, etc.).
 It is rare that there ever is a disabled character featured in the media, and when they are, they are often depicted as a source of inspiration to make the main characters feel better about their lives.
-I would like to change that stigma and increase the thought that disabled characters could be a love interest, funny side character, or really anything!
+I would like to change that stigma and increase the thought that disabled characters could be a love interest, funny side characters, or really anything!

 Inspiration: As I went through the college application process and toured the universities, they all had a point during their presentation where they bragged about how diverse they were.
-There would be a PowerPoint slides showing their diversity, emphasizing on the different races and ethnicities on campus.
+There would be PowerPoint slides showing their diversity, emphasizing on the different races and ethnicities on campus.
 But there was never a disabled student.
 As everyone else would nod in agreement that, yes this is a diverse campus, I would shake my head as I never saw someone who looked like me.
-So I would like to try to encourage a FULL diversity, and do so through the media.
+So I would like to try to encourage FULL diversity and do so through the media.

 Project: Creation of an after school program in low income communities for Special Education students and families.

 Inspiration: My inspiration for my Puksta Project came from my own experience within the system as a student with a learning disability.